Cynthia Addai-Robinson: Career

 After participating in several various Off-Broadway plays, Addai-Robinson got her first role on television in 2002 in an episode of The Education of Max Bickford.
 In following years, she made small appearances on television shows like Law & Order: Trial by Jury, Law & Order: Criminal Intent, CSI: Miami, Numb3rs and Justice.
 In 2006, she was originally cast to play Melanie Barnett in the American sitcom The Game, but was replaced by Tia Mowry for unspecified reasons prior to the show's production.
 In 2009, she got her first recurring role on the ABC drama FlashForward as the character Debbie, a nurse.
 The same year she appeared in Tina Mabry's independent film Mississippi Damned as Milena.

-In 2011, Addai-Robinson made her big screen debut as the mother of Zoe Saldana's character (played by Amandla Stenberg) in Colombiana.
+In 2011, Addai-Robinson made her big screen debut as the mother of Zoe Saldaña's character (played by Amandla Stenberg) in Colombiana.

-Her biggest role came from 2012 to 2013 when she was cast as Naevia in the third season Spartacus: Vengeance and the fourth season Spartacus: War of the Damned after Lesley-Ann Brandt decided to leave the series.
+Her biggest role came from 2012 to 2013 when she was cast as Naevia in the third season of Spartacus: Vengeance, and the fourth season Spartacus: War of the Damned after Lesley-Ann Brandt decided to leave the series.

 In early 2013, Addai-Robinson played Aja, a powerful witch who came to help Bonnie on The Vampire Diaries for two episodes.
-She made a brief appearance as an on looker in the crowd in the film Star Trek Into Darkness.
+She made a brief appearance as an onlooker in the crowd in the film Star Trek Into Darkness.
 She played Leslie in Jodi Arias: Dirty Little Secret, a television movie about the murder of Travis Alexander.
 In September 2013, she was cast as the recurring character Amanda Waller in the hit The CW show Arrow.

 In March 2014, she was cast as Emily D. West in the History Channel 2015 miniseries Texas Rising.
 Her performance was nominated for a Women's Image Network Award for Best Actress in a Drama Series.

 In January 2015, Addai-Robinson was cast in Gavin O'Connor's The Accountant, alongside Ben Affleck and J. K. Simmons, playing a U.S. Treasury Department analyst.
 The film was released in October 2016.
+She reprised the role in The Accountant 2, the sequel released in April 2025.

 In March 2016, it was announced that she would be taking over Emily Rios's role from the television series Shooter as the female lead.